 Whereas neurotic fantasies of death represent a turning away from the anxiety produced by the superego, in more pathological cases that anxiety is unconscious.
 If anxiety is always the cause of inner conflict then the conflict in these cases is much more structural, foundational, probably occasioned in the narcissistic, or pre-Oedpial stage of development: “during the coalescence of the instincts so important for life.”
 (Freud)

 Hanna Segal had a patient, “Mrs. A,” who often fantasizes about death, but her case is fundamentally distinct from Hamlet and the Rat Man.
 She is described as high functioning, though extremely fragile.
 The slightest stimulus of deprivation or anxiety released an extremely violent emotional reaction.
 This reaction of violence was not one of aggression but of external persecution.
 These were attacks on herself, not on her internal objects and could therefore lead to somatic manifestations.
 Rat Man fears his father and reciprocally fears he might kill his father: a conflict leading to anxiety sensed as guilt.
 This is neurotic because it involves advanced object relating.
 In the case of Mrs. A she only relates to object fragments, which is why her persecutory fears pervade and comprise a world of dread.
 During her session the analytic space becomes filled with a gloom and vague suffering.
 Segal identifies that the potential cause might be an upcoming break in treatment.
 When she asks the patient how she feels about the break, the patient immediately says that she wishes she could just press a button and make the last session disappear.
 Segal is able to relate this back to the patient’s expressed worry about who is in charge of nuclear bombs.
 The patient is thereafter able to take some responsibility for her aggression.
-The difference between her persecutory fears and those of the obsessive neurotic is that they are external, not emanating from or reacting to internal objects.
+The difference between her persecutory fears and those of the obsessive neurotic is that they are external, not emanating from or reacting to an internal object, like to the superego.
 Of course, these “external” objects of persecution are actually projected.

 Segal’s translation of this process at the drive level is that the energy of the death instinct subsides to a certain degree, which mobilizes the life drive.
 Therefore, this is a mirror process to the normal relationship of bonds, wherein the libido’s satisfaction gives a free hand to the death instinct.
 Freud accounts for aggression as a portion of the death instinct diverted externally.
 This is erotically satisfying to the extent that it is charged with libido, and satisfying also simply as a discharge of instinctual energy.
 In Mrs. A’s case it appears to me that if we label her “aggressive” we have at the same time to claim that that aggression is defended against through projection.
 This makes it appear that she wants death: i.e. she is not at all aggressive toward objects and very aggressive toward her self.
 Segal writes that Mrs. A was a “master at stimulating aggression in others.
 The analyst was constantly pushed to become a persecutory superego.”
 (Segal) Mrs. A’s aggression may have arisen in regard to an object but instead of directing it to that object she directed it to that part of her experienced self that needed the object.